 2. What optical fiber type: SM or MM?
 G652D?
 OM4?
 62.5/125µm (The question goes on...)

 This varies a lot, you need to check what kind of single mode fiber you need to use or multimode if the case.
-Remember, this is an economy and technical desition and it's very important to decide from day one, it's important to think in the future.
+Remember, this is an economical and technical decision.
+It's very important to decide from day one and to think for the future.

 3. Loose tube or ribbon cable?